The nonlinear Schr\"odinger equation for orthonormal functions: I. Existence of ground states: Introduction and statement of the main results

-On the other hand, the threshold $p=2$ appears naturally in our proof when we evaluate the interaction between two ground states placed far away (Proposition~\ref{lem:strongBinding}).
+As we already mentioned, the threshold $p=2$ appears naturally in our proof (Proposition~\ref{lem:strongBinding}).
 So our results do not cover the case $2 \le p < 3$ in dimension $d = 1$.
-Actually, binding probably never holds for $p \in [2, 3)$ in 1D.
+Actually, binding probably never holds for $p \in [2, 3)$ in dimension $d=1$.

 \begin{conjecture}[Absence of binding in 1D for $p\in[2,3)$] In dimension $d=1$, for all $2 \leq p < 3$ and all $N \ge 2$, $J(N)$ does not have minimiser, and we have

 \end{conjecture}